fdussap/fdussap.github.io/research.md

 ## Publications

 -   [Nonparametric Multiple Regression by Projection on Non-compactly Supported Bases](https://hal.archives-ouvertes.fr/hal-03506635).
-Dussap, F. *Preprint hal-03506635*, 2022.
+Dussap, F. *Annals of the Institute of Statistical Mathematics*, 2023.

 -   [Nonparametric Estimation of the Expected Discounted Penalty Function in the Compound Poisson Model](https://hal.archives-ouvertes.fr/hal-03212783).
 Dussap, F. *Electronic Journal of Statistics*, 16(1):2124--2174, 2022.